 In light of the checklist success, I decided to sit a spell and consider other truths about myself that may bear fruit in our home learning.
 I’m sure there are more, but this list is what I came up with right off the bat.

-So… what are the truths about YOU?
-How will acknowledging them make a difference in your plans for next year?
+So… what’s true about YOU?
+How will acknowledging it make a difference in your plans for next year?

 Get 3 FREE sample chapters

 Teaching from Rest: A Homeschooler's Guide to Unshakable Peace